 Everything's Better with Spinning: Multiple spinning kicks are frequently linked together, building up momentum and, again, looking impressive.
 The spinning kick exchanges may also be used by one player to lull the other into a false sense of security before dumping him or her on his butt with a sudden sweep.
 All part of the fun of the game.

-Extremity Extremist: The basic dozen or so kicks are pretty much always the first thing new students will learn, and probably 90% of the attacks in the roda are kicks.
-Headbutts and takedowns account for another 9% or so.
+Extremity Extremist: The basic dozen or so kicks are pretty much always the first thing new students will learn, and probably 80% of the attacks in the roda are kicks.
+Takedowns account for another 10% or so, and the remaining 10% is left to acrobatics and feints.
 Hand strikes are usually reserved for illustrating to your opponent that they're conspicuously dropping their guard.
-Hand or elbow strikes and takedowns are generally reserved to more experienced practitioners, but can become fairly frequent in games between skilled Capoeiristas.
+Elbow strikes and full-force takedowns are generally reserved to more experienced practitioners, but can become fairly frequent in games between skilled capoeiristas.

 Martial Pacifist: According to Mestre Bimba, "The best way of self-defense is not getting into fights at all".
 Facing off in the roda is referred to as "playing" rather than "fighting", and it is always the duty of a more skilled player to look out for the safety of the less skilled opponent.

 Mood Motif: The music played during the roda determines how the game is played.
 Slower music results in a slower, more strategic game, typically with a lot of ground fighting, close fighting, and elaborate reversals.
 Faster music results in a more acrobatic and high-flying match and usually involves more distance so as to not harm your partner.